JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 Each widget factory returns a new widget from `createWidget()`.
 To control the disposing of a widget, implement the `disposeWidget()`, if you just want to dispose it, use `Disposer.dispose(widget)`.

-Any widget should implement the [`StatusBarWidget`](upsource:///platform/platform-api/src/com/intellij/openapi/wm/StatusBarWidget.java) interface.
+Any widget must implement the [`StatusBarWidget`](upsource:///platform/platform-api/src/com/intellij/openapi/wm/StatusBarWidget.java) interface.